 Connecting Urban Biodiversity

-In 2022 we are launching an exploration that incorporates community science and iNaturalist, conservation science and the Conservation Lands Network, equity and disadvantaged communities, and urban creeks and watersheds.
-The project is a collaboration between TOGETHER Bay Area and the California Academy of Sciences, with funding from the State Coastal Conservancy.
+In 2022, we launched an exploration that incorporates community science through iNaturalist, and conservation science through the Conservation Lands Network.
+This project is a collaboration between TOGETHER Bay Area and the California Academy of Sciences, with funding from the State Coastal Conservancy.

 This project will:

 - Connect biodiversity and social equity in conservation planning

 Shifting Paradigms: Making Connections for Urban Biodiversity

 Tuesday, October 24, 10:00–11:00 am

 Join us for a conversation with the California Academy of Sciences, YES Nature to Neighborhoods, and TOGETHER Bay Area to explore the connections between organizations, scientific approaches, and geographies in the work for conserving urban biodiversity.
 This event is open to all.

 Connecting Urban Biodiversity to Conservation Planning